 The obligations under the Revolving Credit Facility are guaranteed by AerCap and certain of its subsidiaries.
-Availability of borrowings under the Revolving Credit Facility is subject to the closing of the GECAS Transaction.
+Availability of borrowings under the Revolving Credit Facility became effective upon the Closing Date.

 The Revolving Credit Facility contains covenants customary for unsecured financings of this type that will apply from and after the closing of the GECAS Transaction, including financial covenants that require us to maintain compliance with a maximum ratio of consolidated indebtedness to shareholders' equity, a minimum fixed charge coverage ratio and a maximum ratio of unencumbered assets to certain financial indebtedness.
 The Revolving Credit Facility also contain covenants that will apply from and after the closing of the GECAS Transaction that, among other things, restrict, subject to certain exceptions, the ability of AerCap to sell assets, make certain restricted payments and incur certain liens.